A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Future Work

 Relatedly, it is natural to ask whether the design and deployment of new, additional reduction rules can produce a smaller kernel.
 A natural starting point would be to analyze the extra rules that have already been developed for $t=2$.
 For the rooted problem this is the `3-2 chain reduction' described in \cite{kelk2023cyclic}.
 In contrast, for the unrooted problem there are eight extra reduction rules known \cite{kelk2024deep}.
 Although the generator machinery is not available to us in the $t>2$ regime some of these reduction rules might still be correct.
 In such a case the main challenge will be measuring the impact of the reduction rules on the size of the kernel.

-Currently, depending on whether $t \ll k$, $k \ll t$ or $t \approx k$ we obtain a kernel of size $O( t^2k )$, $O( tk^2)$ or $O(t^3)$ (equivalently $O(k^3)$) respectively.
-In an applied context it is plausible that the first scenario (comparing a small number of highly discordant gene trees) or the second scenario (comparing a large number of broadly similar gene trees) will often occur.
+Currently, depending on whether $t \ll k$, $k \ll t$ or $t \approx k$ we obtain a kernel \leonewer{with} $O( t^2k )$, $O( tk^2)$ or $O(t^3)$ (equivalently $O(k^3)$) leaves respectively.\footnote{\stevenrevise{Measured in bits the size of the kernel is slightly larger.
+This is because a reasonable encoding of $t$ binary phylogenetic trees each on $n$ leaves requires $N = \Theta(tn\log{n})$ bits.}} In an applied context it is plausible that the first scenario (comparing a small number of highly discordant gene trees) or the second scenario (comparing a large number of broadly similar gene trees) will often occur.
 Possibly specialized reduction rules can be designed for each of these scenarios separately.

-Finally, might it be possible to develop reduction rules that completely eliminate, the influence of $t$ in the size of the kernel?
-This is at least indirectly related to the literature on lower-bounding kernel sizes \cite{bodlaender2014kernelization,fomin2019kernelization} and is worthy of further exploration.